 Do you want to hold your own event at Oodi?
 You can do that!
 For this purpose, we have rooms of different sizes that can be adapted for all kinds of activity.
 At your disposal are, for example, a multi-purpose hall equipped with diverse technology, a cinema, the Cube equipped with glass walls, a teaching kitchen for 10 people and cosy smaller rooms.

 All premises can be conveniently reserved via the Varaamo service.

 Oodi has space for relaxed quality family time and for doing things together.
 Children are considered on all Oodi’s floors and the building has an accessible entrance for prams and buggies.

 Families at Oodi will be delighted with the new Play Park Loru, which will tempt children and adults to spend time freely together or take part in supervised activity.
-The play park facilities are situated on the entrance floor.
+The play park facilities are situated on the third floor, in the children’s section balcony.
 You may come across Loru staff anywhere in Oodi because the play park activity spreads out from Loru’s base all over the building.

 The Urban Workshop on the 2nd floor is for everyone interested in doing things, making things and experimenting with things, regardless of age.
 On the 2nd floor, you will also find Oodi’s game consoles and machines.

 The Children’s World on the third floor offers the chance to chill out and immerse yourself in stories.
 For children, there are books and other materials, such as films and board games.
 The Children’s World has a cosy story room for storytelling moments and events, as well as an events room.